 Since becoming CEO of Laura Ashley Holdings, plc last July, Ann Iverson has replaced most of top management, cut the payroll, slashed costs, and unveiled an aggressive expansion plan in the US.
 "I'm the kind of person who has a steamroller behind her back," says Iverson, 52, who was recruited when shareholders were getting fed up.
 Now the market's applauding.
 On April 18, the company reported pretax income of \$15.6 million for 1995, compared with a \$46.5 million loss a year before.
-Since Iverson's appointment, Laura Ashley's stock has more than doubled . . . [but] no one knows yet if Iverson can solve the biggest problem: the apparel line with its signature floral prints and long, girlish dresses, is deeply unfashionable in the minimalist 1990s. . . .
-Iverson acknowledges that the company's Victorian look is dated, but cites recent research showing that the brand could appeal to 19 million women in America and Britain.
+Since Iverson's appointment, Laura Ashley's stock has more than doubled...[but] no one knows yet if Iverson can solve the biggest problem: the apparel line with its signature floral prints and long, girlish dresses, is deeply unfashionable in the minimalist 1990s....Iverson acknowledges that the company's Victorian look is dated, but cites recent research showing that the brand could appeal to 19 million women in America and Britain.
 She hopes the new designer she lured from Carole Little, Basha Cohen, will help freshen the line, but still keep the flowing romantic look.
 More important, she is betting that home furnishings will boost sales.
 The company's wallpaper, bedspreads, linens and curtains have proven much more resistant to fashion's whims than the frocks have.2

 Even long-serving Laura Ashley executives were heartened by Iverson's clarity of vision and effective leadership.
-Visiting the first of the new-style, large-format Laura Ashley stores in the US (in North Carolina), Sir Bernard Ashley commented, "I almost cried, it was so marvelous."
+Visiting the first new-style US Laura Ashley store in North Carolina, Sir Bernard Ashley commented, "I almost cried, it was so marvelous."

 During 1996, the company's capital expenditures increased as the number of stores and their average size increased.
-(Table 2.2 shows the expansion in US retail floor space.)
-However, any prospects of the new strategy delivering improved sale profit performance soon evaporated.
-Despite the emphasis on expansion in the US, North TABLE 2.1 Laura Ashley Holdings plc: summary of selected financial data, 1989-1999 (\pounds million)
+Yet, any prospects of the new strategy delivering improved sale profit performance soon evaporated.
+Despite the emphasis on expansion in the US, North American sales fell during 1996.
+Then, in the spring of 1997, problems of poor coordination caused losses to mount.
+Overoptimistic sales projections for garments resulted in excessive levels of inventories, while in home furnishings demand was also weak.
+Clearance sales during spring and early summer devastated margins.
+Table 2.3 shows sales by region.